mikich-k2v/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_gui_configuration.md

 # TDM GUI Configuration

-The TDM configuration consists of the following:
+A TDM configuration has the following:

 - [TDM GUI Configuration](#tdm-gui-configuration)
 - [TDM DB - General Parameters](#tdm-db---general-parameters)

 ## TDM GUI Configuration

-The main configuration file of the TDM GUI is the **config.js** file.
-This file is located under the ~/TDM/k2vtdmbe directory of the TDM server.
+The main configuration file of the TDM GUI is the **config.js** file which is located under the ~/TDM/k2vtdmbe directory of the TDM server.

 ### Config.js File